 “I go to Harvard now,” he announces.
-Everyone booes.
-He stands their grinning.
-Apparently he doesn’t care what the reaction is, as long as it was all about him.
+Everyone boos.
+He stands there grinning.
+Apparently he does not care what the reaction is, as long as it is all about him.

 We leave by eleven o’clock in order to catch the T back to Cambridge.
 Mower House is rowdy with all the boys drinking on the corridors and puking or passed out in the bushes outside.
 We hurry to the third floor and settle into 3D to review the night’s festivities.
 David reminds us that we have to order a keg for the boiler room show in the morning.
 Mount Auburn Liquors stays open late for the college crowd.
 They show us how to tap a keg.
 My barn party expertise never covered kegs.
 We roll it through Harvard Square, attracting a certain bar-fly following.
 The guard at the Yard stops them in their tracks, waving us through with a wink.